 While teaching bite inhibition may take time, you can distract your puppy with toys until they learn not to bite you.
 And because puppies love putting things in their mouth, getting them chewing toys will also protect your precious shoes and furniture from bite marks.

-Like we discussed earlier, puppies like to gnaw or chew on things while they’re teething.
-This helps ease discomfort and allows their adult teeth to come out easily.
-Moreover, chewing toys can be used even after your puppy grows up for playing tug of war and other games to help ease your pup’s biting instincts.
+Like we discussed earlier, puppies like to gnaw or chew on things while they’re teething to ease discomfort and allow their adult teeth to come in.
+Toys are useful even after your puppy grows up for playing tug of war and other games to help ease your pup’s biting instincts.

 There are many different types of chew toys available for this exact purpose.
 You can find chewing bones, chewing ropes, and chewing balls.
 You can even find flavored toys to attract your puppy’s attention.